zule-lab/McGillSquirrels/README.md

 - Gray = number of gray squirrels observed
 - park_area_m2 = area of the park in m^2
 - can_cov_per = percentage of park area with canopy cover
+- imp_per = percentage of park area with impervious surface
 - min_road_dist_m = distance to closest major road in metres
 - min_road_dist_km = distance to closest major road in kilometres
 - no_buildings = number of buildings within a 100 m radius of the park